GeyserMC/GeyserWebsite/wiki/geyser/port-forwarding.md

 Some ISPs (Internet Service Providers) block certain ports, or don't allow you to open ports (e.g. by using CGNAT, which doesn't allow you to open a port with a dynamic IP).
 Other ISPs may require you to pay extra for a static IP address.
-As an alternative to port forwarding, you can use <a href="/wiki/geyser/playit-gg/">playit.gg</a> to create a tunnel.
+As an alternative to port forwarding, you can use [playit.gg](/wiki/geyser/playit-gg/) to create a tunnel.

 :::